-It’s 2020, and most people are chatting via text or social media messaging apps.
+Nowadays, most people are chatting via text or social media messaging apps.
 If you’re getting in touch with friends, it’s likely via a texting service.
 In fact, many street dealers operate this way nowadays.

 However, you’ve got to be careful.
 Law enforcement can be picky about texts regarding marijuana, even if you live in a legal state.
 So, if you’re texting your friend and asking them to pick up some quality bud, try to be discreet.

 Marijuana aficionados will know that the thousands of words for weed have grown out of a long history of subtlety.
 Pot, grass, Mary Jane… whatever the newest name is, you’ll sound more comfortable and confident if you use it.

 If you’re messaging a friend that’s a dealer, discreteness is even more vital.
 Try a message like, “Hey, can we meet later?” rather than straight-up asking for weed.

 A phone call is a little safer, but it can still be awkward phoning and asking your friend for cannabis.
 We recommend making it clear that you’re willing to foot some of the bill, rather than forcing your friend to pay for the entire ounce that you’ll both be using.

 Again, it’s best to try and be subtle in case anyone overhears.
 Although cannabis is being legalized in numerous states, there are still plenty of disapproving ears that might get in the way of your good time.

 Get Together in Person

 Probably the best way to ask your friend for weed is in person.
 First of all, it’s less awkward.
 If you’re lazing around with your pals looking for something to do, making the suggestion to get high is likely to be welcomed.
 Once an individual has been nominated to pick up, the rest of the group can relax and enjoy the vibes together.